 1. Don’t use fusible web like Stitch Witchery to hold your hem.
 First, it looks baked on and it doesn’t stretch so that it looks like a piece of masking tape was stuck to the underside.
 By the way, don’t use masking tape or duct tape either!
-The gooey film never comes off.
+The gooey film is so difficult to take off.

 2. If you want the double row of stitching, be sure to get the double needle.
 It doesn’t look near as professional to sew two single lines of stitching.
 The double needle makes it look uniform and professional.

 3. Be sure to pin the hemline all the way around the garment.
 Or, you can sew a basting stitch in instead.
 If you don’t pin or sew a basting stitch, the fabric will bunch up and gather and then you’ll be forced to take out the stitches and start again.
 Sometimes using a walking foot helps, and sometimes not.
-Experiment with it on a scrap of fabric if your machine came with one.
+Experiment on a scrap of fabric if you have a walking foot .

 4. You can sew the hem by hand.
 You will want to use this technique when you don’t want the stitches to show at all from the right side.

 Ok, I think that about covers it.
 I hope this has helped you understand the steps involved in sewing on stretchy fabrics.

 This is a wonderful post.
 I just started using twin needles to hem some knit tops that were too long.
 I noticed for some of the tops that were stretchier the thread was popping when I stretched it over my hips.
 What am I doing wrong?
 Please help and thanks again for the great info.

 It could be several things.
 I always test many things until I find the thing that works best.
 Every fabric acts differently.
 What works on one garment or fabric, may not work on another.